I agree to sign up to the newsletter and receive occasional emails from TourScanner

 You can visit the Capuchin Crypt solo and discover it at your own pace, or you can go as part of a larger group tour.
 Some tours let you attend the crypt after hours, once it is closed to the rest of the public.
 Private tours are also available.

-- After hours - Explore the Capuchin Crypt after closing hours and learn the history of these fascinating place after dark.
+After hours - Explore the Capuchin Crypt after closing hours and learn the history of this fascinating place after dark.

 Are there any combined guided tours with the Catacombs of Rome?

-The Capuchin Crypt is part of the Catacombs of Rome, which are made up of five catacombs.
-They are:
+The Capuchin Crypt is part of the Catacombs of Rome, which are made up of five catacombs — Capuchin Crypt, Catacombs of St. Callixtus, Catacombs of Domitilla, Catacombs of Priscilla and the Catacombs of Saint Sebastian.

-There are many tours available that combine a visit to the Capuchin Crypt with other catacomb destinations in Rome.
+There are many tours available that combine a visit to the Capuchin Crypt with other Catacombs of Rome.
 There is also a museum at Capuchin Crypt, which is often included with tours.

 Are guided tours worth it?